gianlacasella/DeepQLearning_BreakoutProblem/README.md

   <img src="img/algorithm.png">
 </p>

 Then, takes a "random minibatch" from the memory to replay, calculates the target network predicted q-value, and perform gradient descent step on the networks prediction difference with respect to the action-value function parameters.
 It is important to notice that the target neural network is predicting the q-value of the best action on the "next sequence".
-On the image below can be seen how the temporal difference changes from Normal Deep Q Network to a Double Deep Q Network.
+On the image below can be seen how the temporal difference changes from a Normal Deep Q Network to a Double Deep Q Network.

 <p align="center">
   <img src="img/qlearning_vs_doubleqlearning.PNG">